The Nine-Point Circle

 Prerequisites: orthocenter-proof, circumcenter-proof · Difficulty: intermediate

-For any triangle, it can be shown that nine special points all lie on a single circle.
-This circle is called the nine-point circle, and its radius is half the circumradius.
-The nine points fall into three groups of three.
+For any triangle, nine special points all lie on a single circle, called the nine-point circle, whose radius is half the circumradius.
+The nine points fall into three groups of three: the side midpoints, the altitude feet, and the midpoints of the segments from each vertex to the orthocenter.

 Side Midpoints

-We begin with triangle $ABC$ and mark the midpoints of each side:
+We begin with triangle and mark the midpoints of each side:

 These form the medial triangle.
 These are the first three of our nine special points.